ideacrew/idc-web/content/careers/ruby-on-rails-developer-mid-senior.md

 ---
-title: "Ruby on Rails Developer (mid, senior)"
+title: "Ruby on Rails Developer"
 position_type: Full Time
 summary: >-
   IdeaCrew is currently seeking senior and mid-level Ruby on Rails Developers to